ARTICLE I – NAME AND PURPOSE

 Section 1.
 Actions on behalf of the Members.
 The Board shall act on behalf of the Members between annual meetings.

 Section 2.
 Composition of the Board.
-The Board will be composed of no fewer than 15 members and no more than 25 members in good standing.
+The Board will be composed of 11 members in good standing.
 The number of Board seats filled should at all times be an odd number.
 No state will hold more than sixty-seven (67) percent of seats on the Board.
 The composition shall be determined as follows:

-b.
-Institutional Member Seats – Minimum of 9 seats available to Institutional Members.
+a.
+Institutional Member Seats – Six (6) seats are available to Institutional Members.
 Candidates for vacancies shall be screened for eligibility by the Board Development Committee for consideration of the Board and elected by a majority vote of the Sustaining and Institutional Members in good standing.
-Nine (9) of the seats shall be allocated according to the list below; additional seats in this category shall be filled by all sectors equally.
+The six (6) seats shall be allocated according to the list below.

-c.
-At-Large Seats – Up to 6 seats available to any SECOORA member, including Individual Members.
+b.
+At-Large Seats – Up to four (4) seats are available to any SECOORA member, including Individual Members.
 Candidates for vacancies shall be screened for eligibility by the Board Development Committee for consideration of the Board and elected by a majority vote of all Members in good standing.
 The seats shall be allocated according to the list below.
 To be eligible for an at-large seat, the nominated member or their member organization must reside in or have an active business address in the state.

 North Carolina – 1 seat